rudymartinb/classtree/README.md

 **classes and Interfaces are shown with the name of each one.**
 Under development.-

+## Example Image:
+![sample](https://raw.githubusercontent.com/rudymartinb/classtree/master/documentation/example.png)

-# next steps:
+## Next steps:
 * heavy refactor of tree_build
 * allow to separate each tree in several images with the implemented interfaces

-## Example Image:
-![sample](https://raw.githubusercontent.com/rudymartinb/classtree/master/documentation/example.png)

 ## Known bugs:
 * duplicated names (class, interfaces, etc) among different namespaces will produce underisable results.
 * most likely won't work on files with mixed html and php code (btw html data should be separated into another file).
 * this project relies heavly on regular expressions, as such there might be some edge cases I may have overlooked.
 If you run into a such situation let me know, if possible with copies of the scanned source files that gave you problems.
-* ATM only Unix linefeed is used for lines break
+* ATM only Unix linefeed is used for lines break.
 * Anonymous classes, anonymous functions, macros and functions outside classes are not going to be considered while building the dependencies tree.
-* installing the project from the script more than once will create several repeated lines at the end of ~/.bash_profile
+* installing the project from the script more than once will create several repeated lines at the end of ~/.bash_profile.
-* no error reporting yet
+* no error reporting yet.
+* just png at the moment.
+* arrow head calculation needs some tweak.-

 ## Intended enviroment:
 bash under Linux.